gabrielrcosta1/gabrielrcosta1/README.md

-Professional software development with 4 years of experience in PHP, as a backEnd developer, specialized in the Laravel ecosystem with 3 years.
-I'm a laravel evangelist, I started using laravel in 2021 and the laravel changed my life forever!
+Developer with 4 years of experience focusing on PHP, specialized in the Laravel ecosystem for 3 years.
+I am a Laravel evangelist, I started using it in 2021 and Laravel has changed my life forever!
 ### Skills